Skip to main content

 Verifying the connection

-After completing setup, return to AI Traffic → Setup in your Searchable dashboard.
+After completing setup, return to LLM Analytics → Setup in your Searchable dashboard.
 The status strip at the bottom updates as events arrive:

 1. Waiting for first event — your platform hasn’t sent anything yet.
 AI bots typically hit any indexed site within a few hours.